opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `NEW-THREAD`

-**NEW-THREAD [fn, &OPTIONAL, name]**

-Create new Java thread.
+**Create new Java thread.**

+**(NEW-THREAD  fn &OPTIONAL name)**

 Creates new Java thread and prepare it for execution of given function fn.fn must not require parameters for it's execution.
 The created thread is not started.

 **builtin function** defined at  **class io.opsit.explang.Funcs$NEW_THREAD**